Create a set of Memory cards. Each card should contain

 Each student takes a turn.
 When all the pairs of

-been found, the student who has
+matching cards have been found, the student who

-taken the most pairs is the winner.
+has taken the most pairs is the winner.

 Variations